vihuvac/material-theme-for-vscode/README.md

 ## 🎨 Customization

 You can customize the theme to better suit your preferences by editing your VS Code settings.
-Here’s an example of how to tweak the theme:
+Here's an example of how to tweak the theme:

 ```json
 "workbench.colorCustomizations": {